Home / GRADING

 The purpose of grades is to communicate with students and parents/guardians about students’ achievement toward specific goals.
 With a focus on student growth, grades are intended to be used as feedback to guide timely improvements and offer enrichment opportunities.
 Academic support factors are reported separately from the achievement grade.

-Synergy ParentVUE gives parents/guardians access to their child’s schedules, grades, attendance, discipline, etc. You can see records for all of your children with this single log-in by clicking each child’s name.
-Each parent/guardian received an activation key via mail.
-Please review your child’s personal information and contact your school to correct any inaccurate information.
+1. Synergy ParentVUE: Synergy ParentVUE gives parents/guardians access to their child’s schedules, grades, attendance, discipline, report cards, etc. You can see records for all of your children with this single log-in by clicking each child’s name.
+Please review your child’s personal information in ParentVUE on a yearly basis and contact us to correct any inaccurate information.
+The gradebook in Synergy ParentVUE reflects your child’s official achievement grade that will appear on report cards and the middle school transcript.
+Your child accesses their grades through the Synergy StudentVUE portal.

-AFTER you’ve activated your account, you can then download the appropriate free mobile app:
+• After you’ve activated your account, you can then download the appropriate free mobile app:

 iPhones: https://apps.apple.com/us/app/parentvue/id412054615